vinitraj10/Sara/README.md

 ## Sara is a web-app to store your favourite songs in a particular album

-I made this Project so that i can learn django and can have some test of building backend of website.if you find any bug in the project,feel free to create and issue .
+I made this Project so that I can learn django and can have some test of building backend of website.if you find any bug in the project,feel free to create and issue .

 <ul>
 	<li><a href="#id1">Overview</a></li>